R7 Zoning NYC, R7-1 Zoning, & R7-2 Zoning

 Quality Housing Program for R7 Zones

 The quality housing program is probably more common in R7 zones and in fact is required in R7 contextual zones.
 The quality housing program promotes shorter wider buildings.
 This is not to be confused with the Inclusionary Housing Program for affordable housing.
 The quality housing program is just another set of optional zoning regulations and has nothing to do with low income or affordable housing.
 The quality housing program typically will result in a larger building of a higher quality.
-There are more zoning floor area deductions in quality housing that would give you a boost to your total building size.
+There are more zoning floor area deductions in Quality Housing that would give you a boost to your total building size.

-Typically I recommend using the Quality Housing Program regulations.
 Below you will see a general zoning analysis example of an R7-2 Zoning building for Quality Housing Program rules.

 R7 ZONING COMMUNITY FACILITY

 R7 Zoning is a residential zone but Community Facility uses are allowed in all R7.
 In the instance of a community facility the zoning calculations would be different.
 One can also build a mixed use building with both community facility and residential use.